StoicLoofah/my-nanowrimo-novel/novel/17_the_tests.md

 "Indeed," Mareak replied.
 He snatched the dagger out of the other priest's hands and ran back out of the room and into the city again.

 ---

+Darella ran through the streets of Ryden on her way to the market.
+Fortunately, her way was basically unimpeded as the streets were entirely vacated and doors were shuttered.
+Before she arrived, however, she heard a ruckus coming from a storefront.
+Without a second thought, she ran up to the door, and she saw that the lock had clearly been bashed in.
+Pulling out her club, she slowly opened the door and walked in.

+Inside was a wide variety of potions and alchemy equipment.
+Colored liquids lined the shelves, and stands inside were cluttered with instruments, vials, and unusual reagents.
+From the door inward, however, there was a string of broken equipment and spilled liquids.
+Following the damage, it led to the counter, where she saw two wiry men menacing the shop owner with daggers.

+The store owner saw Darella enter the shop.
+"Please, help me!" he cried out.
+Both of the ruffians turned to look at Darella.
+She continued to slowly approach them, club ready.

+"Is this one of your friends?" one asked the shop owner.

+"Yes, of course," the shop owner pleaded.
+"Please, get them out of here!
+They're here to loot my potions."

+Darella stopped when the ruffians turned their dagger towards her.
+"I don't know this man, but I think both of you should leave right now, and no one will get hurt."

+Without warning, the ruffians attacked.
+Darella brought her club up to block one dagger, and she kicked out at the other, knocking them back.
+They both stepped back to strategize and determine how they would overwhelm this new formidable foe.
+They launched forward again, and in one smooth motion.
+Darella slapped away both of their daggers with her club.
+The shop owner cheered as he peered out from beneath his counter.

+"Now leave," she said firmly.
+The two men looked terrified, but then one of them grabbed a whistle out of his pocket and blew.
+Darella waited for a moment for a reaction, then heard footsteps from outside.
+In came another 3 ruffians, also with daggers, and they surrounded Darella.

+"Yield," one of them said.
+"You're the one who should be leaving."

+Darella looked around at her opponents.
+She carefully sized each of them up as they continued to wave their daggers.
+The first two quietly walked over to the corner where their daggers had fallen and picked them up.

+Darella lowered her club.
+"Fine."
+The ruffians cleared a path between her and the door, and she started for the door.

+"Wait!" the shop owner cried.
+"How can you not fight them?
+I'm sure you could take twice as many of them!"

+Darella stopped but didn't turn.
+"Perhaps, but my role here has ended.
+I'm not here to protect you: my presence is an accident, and clearly fate is stacked against you now.
+Without the guards ever present, you have not adequately defended your shop.
+I will not interfere with how this situation will unfold.
+I believe that the universe will right itself towards balance, and perhaps in the long run, you will learn to take better precautions."

+The ruffians snorted but left Darella alone as she exited.
+Before closing the door, she heard the shop owner whimpering.

+---

+"What took you so long?"
+Mareak asked as Darella joined him and Yannhorn at the edge of the market.

+"Just a few idiots," she replied.
+"How long have you been watching this?"

+"Not long.
+Yannhorn and I just got here."

+In the center of the market square stood a single figure with several dogs runninga around him.
+Across the square were red, glowing markings on the ground.
+From their angle, they couldn't determine the pattern or nature of the markings, but they pulsed with the movements of the figure.
+The same or a very similar fissure to the last one in the market had reappeared, and a red glow came from that as well, but no kobolds emerged.
+Above, the sky had turned gray.

+"Any idea what's going on?"
+Mareak asked.
+"I see the hellhounds, which I ran into earlier at the Temple of the Moon."

+Yannhorn narrowed his eyes.
+"Well, the guy in the middle is Malafar's avatar.
+He was doing some ritual at the Hungry Rabbit, but he fled, and I guess he's finishing up the job here."

+They both looked at Darella, but she shrugged.
+"I have nothing to add here.
+Shall we step forward?"
+The others nodded, but before they could even take the first step, they heard a crackling noise.

+The markings hummed and slowly increased in pitch with the crackling sound.
+Then, the ground violent shook, throwing all three of them to the ground.
+Taking cover, the ground continued to quake for several seconds.
+Out of the corner of his eye, Mareak saw the avatar and hellhounds standing very calmly at the center of the chaos.

+They stood again when the shaking had stopped, but the damage had already been done.
+Buildings had collapsed, and there were long cracks through the ground.
+They heard the cries of people in the distance.

+"Okay, I think we're done with the beginning of the end," Mareak said.
+He pulled out the Dagger of the Moon in one hand and his trusted dagger in the other.
+"This is the end.
+Let's go."